Community Garden Rules

 designed for this purpose, which must be placed inside the member’s assigned plot.

-9. Invasive plants (such as Jerusalem artichoke, horse radish, wild strawberry, morning glory and mint) must be contained, and are the responsibility of the member who plants them.
+9. Use of the garden plots is primarily for flowers, vegetables and small bushes that do not cast shadows on adjacent plots.
+The planting of trees is not permitted.
+Invasive plants (such as Jerusalem artichoke, fig trees, horse radish, wild strawberry, morning glory and mint) must be contained, and are the responsibility of the member who plants them.

 10. No pets are permitted in any WSWCA Community Garden.